Home » Frequently Asked Questions About Brain and Spinal Injuries

 Patients with locked-in syndrome can hear you and may be able to respond.
 He or she typically has global paralysis, except for blinking and vertical eye movements.
 Some can answer...

-More: Can You Communicate With Someone With Locked-In Syndrome? »
+More: How to Communicate With Someone Who Has Locked-In Syndrome »

 The area of the brain that can cause locked-in syndrome (the pons) following a stroke is the same area of the brain that regulates pace and depth of autonomic breathing....